fzlee/alipay/README.md

 ### 2017-03-21(version 0.6)
 * precreate/create/cancel/query face to face trade
+* return response body instead of raising exception even if code is not 10000

 ### 2017-01-17(version 0.5.1)
 * Refund bug fix( many thanks to varwey)